shakibamoshiri/illustrated_Perl_one-liners/README.md

 # handy-quick-hack with one-liners
 ### dumps definitions, examples, and sounds file , from Oxford Dictionary Online
-### Still, I am think about put it in a video file or a picture!
+#### Still, I am thinking about put it in a video file or a picture!
 I do not know!

 # handy-quick-hack with one-liners
 ### dumps definitions, examples, and sounds file, from Longman Dictionary Online
-### Still, I am think about put it in a video file or a picture!
+#### Still, I am thinking about put it in a video file or a picture!
 I do not know!